-The following keyboards are available by default from Microsoft
+The following keyboards are available by default in Windows 7 from Microsoft

 The following keyboards are available from Microsoft, but must be loaded from the system disk first

-Microsoft keyboards are compatible with Microsoft Office products, Dreamweaver and other recent applications, but may not work with older applications.
+Microsoft keyboards are compatible with most applications, but may not work with certain older applications.

-Tavultesoft has developed a utility called Keyman 6 which allows Windows users to install additional language keyboards not available from Microsoft.
-Keyman 6 is free for academic and commercial use.
-Tavultesoft also sells Keyman Deveioper which allows users to create custom keyboard layouts.
+Tavultesoft has developed a utility called Keyman 8 which allows Windows users to install additional language keyboards not available from Microsoft.
+Tavultesoft also sells and Keyman Developer which allows users to create custom keyboard layouts.